 - i.
 Result in additional lots; - ii.
 Affect access, drainage or utility easements or rights-of way serving the property or other properties in the area; - iii.
-Create non-conforming resultant lots that do not meet the required minimum lot size and lot width to depth ratio standards of the applicable zoning district.
-(If either or both lots are nonconforming with respect to minimum lot size or lot width to depth ratio, the adjustment must not increase the nonconformity); or - iv.
+Create non-conforming resultant lots that do not meet the required minimum lot size standard of the applicable zoning district.
+If any of the lots are nonconforming with respect to minimum lot size, the adjustment must not increase the nonconformity; or - iv.
 Create a nonconforming setback for any existing building.